Harlock123/TAIGridControlDLL/README.md

  works better if its used in a databound way, If you want to use the grid in a manner simillar to the way it was used under VB6 you are out of luck.
 This grid will even expose doubleclick events directly on the cell ( Wow what a concept )

+### Version 2.0.6.0
+- Augmented the new **TAIGridControl.TaiGridColContentTypes GetColumnType(int ColNumber)** to
+differentiat Numbers between integer types and floating point types.
+Adding to the ENUM WholeNumber and FloatingPointNumber

 ### Version 2.0.5.0
 - Added two Methods **TAIGridControl.TaiGridColContentTypes GetColumnType(int ColNumber)** and